 MC has formulated its Corporate Standards of Conduct and Social Charter based on the Three Corporate Principles, MC’s core philosophy, and conducts corporate philanthropy initiatives to improve access to nutrition and medical care.

 Mitsubishi Corporation Foundation for the Americas (MCFA) was established in 1991 by Mitsubishi International Corporation (MIC) and MC.
 The mission of MCFA is to support environmental initiatives throughout the Americas, encompassing environmental education, biodiversity conservation, environmental justice and sustainable development.
-Since its establishment, the foundation has contributed a total of US$12.3 million (approx. JPY1.3 billion) to projects throughout the Americas.
+Since its establishment, the foundation has contributed a total of approximately US$12.8 million (approximately JPY1.3 billion) to projects throughout the Americas.
 For example, the MCFA is supporting initiatives such as a Rainforest Alliance project in Peru to promote sustainable farming practices for high-value crops such as brazil nuts and cocoa.

 The Mitsubishi Corporation Fund for Europe and Africa (MCFEA) is a UK registered charitable foundation established in 1992 by Mitsubishi Corporation and Mitsubishi Corporation (UK) Plc. (now Mitsubishi Corporation International (Europe) Plc.)
-Since its inception, the MCFEA has used various organizations to contribute more than GBP5.1 million (approx. JPY700 million) in grants to environmental and developmental projects in Europe and Africa.
+Since its inception, the MCFEA has used various organizations to contribute more than GBP5.9 million in grants to environmental and developmental projects in Europe and Africa.
 The MCFEA is supporting partner organizations including Springboard, a social enterprise that works to solve the problems of poverty and unemployment in Nigeria and helps women and youth start sustainable organic farming.

 MC has been providing support for small farming families in an environmentally protected region of the Southern Lowlands of Bahia State in Brazil.
 This is the first project to be executed based on an MOU signed between MC and the Inter-American Development Bank, the aim of which is to promote collaborative philanthropic activities in Latin America and the Caribbean.
 These activities are being conducted in partnership with the Odebrecht Foundation in Brazil.
 MC is also providing assistance to technical schools for agriculture, agribusiness and forestry.
 These schools teach young people the latest techniques in environmentally-friendly farming and farm management in order to help them achieve self-sufficiency.